zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/appqueries/appqueries.md

 # Application Queries on a sharded Database

 ## Introduction
 Run each SQL query by logging in to the shard catalog database as well as one of the shard databases.
-You can observe the difference in row count on the shard catalog compared to the shard-database (porcl1cdb_porcl1pdb/ porcl2cdb_porcl2pdb/ porcl3cdb_porcl3pdb).
+You can observe the difference in row count on the shard catalog compared to the shard-database (porcl1cdb\_porcl1pdb, porcl2cdb\_porcl2pdb and porcl3cdb\_porcl3pdb).

 *Estimated Lab Time*: 20 Minutes